Diwakar031103/ML-Based-Employee-Retention-Analysis-with-Interactive-Dashboards/README.md

 * Developed an interactive Power BI dashboard to analyze employee retention trends across departments.

 * Identified key factors affecting retention, such as work accidents, project load, promotions, and satisfaction levels.

+* Explored critical HR metrics, such as work accidents (15K+ cases), project workload (57K+ projects), and promotions (319 in the last 5 years) to assess their impact on retention.

 * Conducted exploratory data analysis (EDA), visualizing trends in employee satisfaction, work hours, and performance evaluations to uncover patterns.